thinkful-ei-tiger/Dimitry-bookmarks-app/README.md

 # Dimitry-bookmarks-app

-Live GH Pages Link:
+Live GH Pages Link: https://thinkful-ei-tiger.github.io/Dimitry-bookmarks-app/

 Bookmarks app created using JQuery, Javascript, HTML, and CSS.
+Uses RESTful Web API on the backend.

 User Stories: Users can click on New to add a new bookmark containing a title, a URL link, a description, and a rating.
 User must include a Title and a URL.
 User can see a list of bookmarks they've added when they first open the app in a view with the title and rating.